RedHat-UX/red-hat-design-system/elements/rh-switch/docs/10-style.md

 ## Configuration

-A Switch is the same height as the text label and both are horizontally aligned as well.
+A Switch is the same height as the status message and both are horizontally aligned as well.

 <!-- add image -->
 {% example palette="light",
             alt="",
             src="../" %}

-### Text labels
+### Status messages

-A text label can be positioned to the right or left of a Switch.
+A status message can be positioned to the right or left of a Switch.

 <!-- add image -->
 {% example palette="light",